erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/2-rootguide-en.md

 ### Copying the rooted boot image
 > After your device has booted

-- A superuser request for Shell might appear on your phone's screen.
+- A superuser request for Shell might appear on your tablet's screen.
 If it does, grant it access.
 ```cmd
 adb shell "su -c cp /dev/block/by-name/boot$(getprop grep ro.boot.slot_suffix) /sdcard/rooted_boot.img" & adb pull /sdcard/rooted_boot.img
 ```